 Are Australorps Friendly?

-The good news is that Australorps are friendly.
+The good news is that Australorps are an extremely friendly large-breed chicken.
 In fact, they are often considered one of the friendlier poultry breeds because they are so docile.

 Once they have settled, they may follow you and your kids around the yard.
 You can even garner their favor by giving them treats as they follow you around.